 Together!
 Healthy Linn

 About Together!
 Healthy LinnTogether!
-Healthy Linn is a local collaborative effort that informs the Community Health Assessment (CHA) and Community Health Improvement Plan (CHIP) for all of Linn County, Iowa.
-A CHA is conducted every three years, and is a process that involves the community in identifying community needs and assets to develop a plan of action for improving health related issues.
+Healthy Linn is a local collaborative effort that informs the Community Health Assessment (CHA) and Community Health Improvement Plan (CHIP) for Linn County, Iowa.
+A CHA, conducted every three years, is a process that involves the community in identifying community needs and assets to develop a plan of action for improving health related issues.
 Together!
-Healthy Linn uses the MAPP framework to guide the CHA-CHIP process.
+Healthy Linn uses the MAPP framework to guide this process.

 Many different organizations are involved in Together!
 Healthy Linn, including hospitals and clinics, not-for-profits, government agencies, law enforcement, and faith organizations.
 If you would like more information, please email firstname.lastname@example.org or call 319.892.6000.

 2018 Community Health Assessment